nmvijay/Kafka-Training/README.md

 # Kafka-Training

-This project contains examples to showcase the conpcepts of Kafka
+This project contains examples to showcase the concepts of Kafka like

 - Kafka Producer
 - Kafka Consumer